 - Count the shapes.

-- Count the shapes of separating them into piles of each type of shapes
+- Count the shapes, separating them into piles of each type of shape.

 - Close the template window after printing to return to this screen.